BiDAlab/ChildCIdb_v1/README.md

         | `x_min` | Minimum X-coordinate of the position of the mole. | `inTarget` | Indicates whether the child touches the mole or not. |
         | `x_max` | Maximum X-coordinate of the position of the mole. | `action` | Indicates the type of action the child is performing  (0: starts pen-down, 1: starts pen-up, 2: pen-down). |

+        In order to facilitate the comprehension of some values, the subset of x_min, x_max, y_min, y_min help us to identify the mole within the test coordinate system.
+Using these 4 values, a bounding box is formed which indicates the position, height and width of the mole.

 <br/>

 * ### <a name="test2">Test 2: Drag and Drop (30 seconds)</a>